mtk3d/payroll/README.md

 - ☑️ Domain is open to define new salary calculations types
 - ☑️ Report read model must be as simple and fast as possible, like single database table without any relations required
 - ☑️ Reports needs to be sortable and filterable
+- ☑️ You can generate as many reports as you need, and app should keep all historical reports
 - ☑️ App frontend must be simple as possible using basic tools, like CSS and JS framework from cdn

 ## 🚀 Setup local environment